 You have opportunities to think every day.
 The big questions are: How do you do it?
 And, once you’ve arrived at your thought, or your idea, or your response, how do you deliver it?
 Or better stated, who is the message in terms of?

-Everyone will tell you to, “think things all the way through.”
-But not many are able to teach that methodology effectively, UNLESS they think: OUTCOME.
+Everyone will tell you to “think things all the way through.”
+But no one is able to teach that methodology effectively, UNLESS they think: OUTCOME.
 And UNLESS they think: CUSTOMER.

-That’s the secret – DON’T just “think it through.”
-Think it through to the desired outcome that the customer wants or the customer is hoping for.
-What happens after delivery.
+That’s the secret.
+DON’T “think it through.”
+Think it through to the desired outcome that the customer wants.

 Think of it as: applied thinking.